d2l-ai/d2l-en/chapter_computational-performance/parameterserver.md

 ![Ring synchronization across 4 nodes.
 Each node starts transmitting parts of gradients to its left neighbor until the assembled gradient can be found in its right neighbor.](../img/ringsync.svg)
 :label:`fig_ringsync`

-If we use the same example of synchronizing 160 MB across 8 V100 GPUs we arrive at approximately $2 \cdot 160 \mathrm{MB} / (3 \cdot 18 \mathrm{GB/s}) \approx 6 \mathrm{ms}$.
+If we use the same example of synchronizing 160 MB across 8 V100 GPUs we arrive at approximately $2 \cdot 160 \textrm{MB} / (3 \cdot 18 \textrm{GB/s}) \approx 6 \textrm{ms}$.
 This is better than using the PCIe bus, even though we are now using 8 GPUs.
 Note that in practice these numbers are a bit worse, since deep learning frameworks often fail to assemble communication into large burst transfers.

 Note that there is a common misconception that ring synchronization is fundamentally different from other synchronization algorithms.
 The only difference is that the synchronization path is somewhat more elaborate when compared with a simple tree.